Haydeux/EXFLAME/EXFLAME/Development_and_testing/README.md

 Code used to learn and test how ethernet communication worked, before implementing in the [ethernet version of the canopy control code](../Canopy_Control/Ethernet_Communication).

 ## Camera_Calibration
-Early camera calibration results from matlab
+Early camera calibration results from matlab and other useful parts associated with the calibration.